Chpt 12. Chamomile

 At that she returns to me and nods, "I'm ready."
 She turns and waves to Danis, beaming.

-I look at Danis as he watches us, hardly smiling but waving politely.
+I glance at him as he watches us, hardly smiling but waving politely.
 The frantic tantrum of a jealous man.
-As I turn to lead Bex out I give Danis a smug fucking grin and rest my hand low on her back, possessively.
-I see his face fall and his hand drops as I turn and leave with his wife.
+I give Danis a smug fucking grin and rest my hand low on her back, possessively.
+I see his face fall and his hand drops as I turn to leave with his wife.